 “I had broken my vertebrae from T11 – L2 and sustained a spinal cord injury at L1.
 I was paralysed from the waist down, with bladder and bowel complications and was going to be in a wheelchair for the rest of my life.”

-Due to the severe nature of Sallyanne’s injuries, our crew were called to scene to administer strong pain relief and take control of Sallyanne’s injuries before airlifting her to Southmead Hospital, the nearest Major Trauma Unit.
+Due to the severe nature of Sallyanne’s injuries, our crew were called to scene to administer strong pain relief and take control of Sallyanne’s injuries before airlifting her to Southmead Hospital, the nearest Major Trauma Centre.

 “One of the Doctors, Greg, held my hand the whole time and never left my side throughout the whole procedure, the reassurance he gave me was wonderful.
 I knew I was in safe hands,” Sallyanne recalls.